Mohdmubasheer/Mohdmubasheer/README.md

 - 👋 Hi, I’m @Mohdmubasheer
-- 👀 I’m interested in coding
+- 👀 I’m interested in Penetration testing, Ethical Hacking
-- 🌱 I’m currently learning BE CS
+- 🌱 I’m currently learning BE CSE
 - 💞️ I’m looking to collaborate on doing work
 - 📫 How to reach me ...